NecsusECS/Necsus/README.md

 #### TickId

 `TickId` gives you an auto-incrementing ID for each time a `tick` is executed.
+This is useful, for example, if you need to track whether an operation has already been performed for the current tick.

 ```nim
 import necsus